ESPRI-Mod/synda/sdt/doc/src_install.md

-# Synda installation from source guide
+# Synda installation from source

 ## Synopsis